rd003/BookShoppingCart-Mvc/README.md

 # BookShoppingCartMvc (A basic e-comm system for beginners)📚🛒

 It is a source code of the youtube tutorial on [book shopping cart in .net core mvc](https://www.youtube.com/watch?v=R4ZLWD89R5w&list=PLP8UhDwXI7f_8r2Rbt7GNwf7eXZqUu_p4).
-I have tried to explain how shopping cart 🛒 works in dot net core mvc.
+Initially it was designed to explain how shopping cart 🛒 works in dot net core mvc.
+But now it has more features except payment gateway.
 A ⭐ in repository is highly appreciated, helps to promote my content.

 📢 Initially , this project was built with .net 7.
-But it works fine with .net 6+ and now it is **Upgraded to .net 8.0.** I will try to keep it up to date.
+But it works fine with .net 6+ and now it is **Upgraded to .net 9.0.** I will try to keep it up to date.

 ## Tech stack 🧑‍💻

-   - Dotnet core mvc (.Net 8)
+   - Dotnet core mvc (.Net 9)
    - MS SQLServer (Database)
    - Entity Framework Core (ORM)
    - Identity Core (Authentication)